-As an aspect of Brahman, the Ultimate Reality, Shiva dates from the beginnings of Hinduism but as a dancing figure, he first appears in south India in the 5th and 6th century CE as a fixed stone sculpture in the temples.
-By the 10th century CE, however, Shiva as Nataraja had begun to be created in bronze and over time became his best-known form.
+As an aspect of Brahman, the Ultimate Reality, Shiva dates from the beginnings of Hinduism.
+However, as a dancing figure, he first appeared in south India in the 5th and 6th century CE as a fixed stone sculpture in the temples.
+By the 10th century CE, however, Shiva as Nataraja began to be created in bronze and, over time, became his best-known form.

-Shiva as creator beats out the heartbeat of the cosmos with his rear right-hand on a drum (damaru), while the rear left-hand holds the flame (Agni) of purifying destruction.
-His forward right-hand gestures “Fear not.
+As creator, Shiva beats out the cosmos’s heartbeat with his rear right hand on a drum (damaru), while the rear left-hand holds the flame (Agni) of purifying destruction.
+His forward right-hand gestures, “Fear not.
 I am here” (abhayamudra), while his forward left-hand gestures protection, dandahasta.
 His feet trample the dwarf of spiritual ignorance, Apasmara.

-Inquire about this beautiful, handmade, solid bronze ” high statue.
-Satisfaction is guaranteed.
-Shipping and insurance are free of charge.
+Inquire about this beautiful, handmade, solid bronze 18″ high statue.

 18 in / 46 cm